 Overview

-Dr. Marosan performs the short scar facelift in the appropriate patient, where the length and placement of the incision is taken into account in order to better gain access to the treatment area to remove excessive skin and resuspend the soft tissues.
+Dr. Marosan performs the short scar facelift in the appropriate patient, where the length and placement of the incision is taken into account in order to better gain access to the treatment area to remove excessive skin and re-suspend the soft tissues.
 This results in restored volume and a more lifted, contoured look to create a more youthful appearance.
-In addition, since the incisions are shorter, scarring is minimized and the patient will not have that overworked, wind tunnel look that’s often a side effect of traditional facelifts.
+In addition, since the incisions are shorter, scarring is minimized and the patient will not have that overworked, wind tunnel look that’s often a side effect of traditional face lifts.

 During/After Surgery